We’re ordained lineage holders in the Kriya Yoga tradition.

 We moved to Chicago in 1973 to study with Goswami Kriyananda.

 Kriyananda, who transitioned in 2015, was the founder of the Temple of Kriya Yoga and a brilliant teacher of the Kriya Yoga lineage.
 We enrolled in the Kriya Yoga seminary—the second class in a program that has continued for almost five decades.

-They live in Encinitas, CA—the town where Paramahansa Yogananda built his seaside Kriya Yoga ashram in the 1930s.
+We live in Encinitas, CA—the town where Paramahansa Yogananda built his seaside Kriya Yoga ashram in the 1930s.
 It’s a surf town overflowing with yoga centers, juice bars, kirtan events, and excellent Mexican food.

 We’re lineage holders in the Kriya Yoga tradition.

 Kriya Yoga is an ancient practice.
 While it’s been around for millennia, Parmahansa Yogananda brought the basic teachings of Kriya to the West in 1920.